 The answer is yes, but we don’t have the luxury of assuming they are just colds.
 For the sake of society and those around us, it is important that, if we must go out into the world with a case of the sniffles or some other mild symptom, we test ourselves for COVID to avoid any unnecessary and, most assuredly, unwanted exposure of others to a potential case of those spikes pests.
 If it’s more than sniffles, you’ll probably just want to stay home anyway.

 Health Testing Is An Act of Kindness

 The numbers in cases are rising.
 People are moving around as if we were back to normal (much to the chagrin of introverts worldwide).
 Thankfully, the vaccines have significantly impacted how this virus affects us.
 Unfortunately, we are still not out of this pandemic, if we ever will be.
 But keeping those around us safe and limiting their exposure is a simple act of kindness.
-Check out these at-home COVID tests to see your options: https://easytesthub.com/best-at-home-covid-test-kits/
+Check out these at-home COVID tests to see your options: Best At Home Covid Test Kits

 I’ll Skip the Lobotomy, Thanks

 Sure, COVID tests are not fun, unless you enjoy sticking a q-tip as far into your nostril as is comfortable (and a little past that) and giving it a few twirls.
 They are simple, though.
 You can do home testing by yourself (or with a friend if that’s your thing).
-You can even choose whether you read the test results in 15 minutes or send the sample to a laboratory. https://easytesthub.com/how-to-do-at-home-covid-testing/
+You can even choose whether you read the test results in 15 minutes or send the sample to a laboratory.
+How to Do An At Home Covid Testing

 Allergies, COVID, and Colds, Oh My!